Rebutting Economic Arguments Against POS

+Rebutting Economic Arguments Against POS

+>

-A majority of tobacco industry revenue funnels through retailers.
+> A majority of tobacco industry revenue funnels through retailers.
 According to data from the US Department of Commerce, in 2002, 93% of all tobacco sales were generated by the following retail categories: 1) convenience stores, 2) supermarkets and general merchandise stores, 3) tobacco stores and 4) beer, wine and liquor stores (see Figure 1).
 Sales data reported were collected from retail establishments with at least one or more paid employees As outlined by Table 1, nearly 51% of all tobacco retail sales, equaling approximately $26 billion, occurred in convenience stores.
 95% of convenience stores sell tobacco products and tobacco sales comprised 12.4% of convenience store sales in 2002 (See Figure 2).
 The data reveal the importance of the convenience store to the tobacco industry as it is a primary channel for tobacco product distribution.
 However, it is important to note that tobacco is not the biggest driver of profits for convenience stores – prepared foods and packaged beverages are more profitable.
-In 2016, while 34.1% of in-store sales were from tobacco, only 18.2% of profits were from tobacco.
-In comparison, prepared foods were 22% of sales, but 35% of profits, and packaged beverages were 15% of sales but 19% of profits.
+In 2016, while 36% of in-store sales were from tobacco, only 18.2% of profits were from tobacco.
+In comparison, prepared foods were 22% of sales, but 35% of profits, and packaged beverages were 15% of sales but 18.5% of profits.
 In addition, while a common industry argument against sales restrictions on tobacco is fear of reduced revenue for retailers and that tobacco brings in people to purchase other goods, such as food and beverages.
 However, a 2012 study done in Philadelphia low-income corner stores found that only 87% of purchases included tobacco, and most tobacco purchases did not include other items.
 Total amount spent on other items were the same regardless of whether tobacco was also purchased.

+>

-Table 1: 2002 Sales Revenues for Grouped Retail Establishments for all 50 US States
+> Table 1: 2002 Sales Revenues for Grouped Retail Establishments for all 50 US States